-A basic assumption underlying this post is that many people, either rightly or wrongly, oppose abortion because they believe that they are morally and ethically obligated to do so.
+A basic assumption underlying this post is that many people, either rightly or wrongly, oppose abortion.
+And they do so because they believe that they are morally and ethically obligated to do so.

-A second assumption underlying this post is that some (if not many) people who oppose abortion, rightly or wrongly, feel strongly guided by their conscience to do so.
+And a second assumption underlying this post is that some (if not many) people who oppose abortion feel strongly guided by their conscience to do so.

-In fact, it is because they are pretty uncontroversial that even folks who are pro-choice believe that people have the right, theoretically, to protest abortion and that at least some forms of these protests are are guided by ethical motivations.
+In fact, it is because they are pretty uncontroversial that even folks who are pro-choice believe that people have the right, theoretically, to protest abortion.
+And they believer further that at least some forms of these protests proceed from ethical motivations.

-Nevertheless, even though almost everyone would agree that some forms of abortion protest are guided by ethical considerations, this does not mean that all people who protest abortion are acting ethically when they do so or that all forms of abortion protest are ethical.
+Nevertheless, this does not imply that all people who protest abortion are acting ethically when they do so.
+In addition, it does not imply that all forms of abortion protest are ethical.

-(When I use the word protest in this post, I am referring to any instance in which someone speaks out against or criticizes abortion–either formally or informally.)
+(When I use the word protest in this post, I refer to any instance in which someone speaks out against or criticizes abortion.
+They could do this formally or informally.)

-And in fact, it is the case that some forms of abortion protest are unethical and that some people act unethically when they protest abortion in certain ways.
-And that is the topic of this post.
+And in fact, it is the case that some forms of abortion protest are unethical.
+A some people act unethically when they protest abortion in certain ways.
+That is the topic of this post.

 What Does it Mean to Behave Ethically?

 To understand why some forms of abortion protest are unethical, it is important to note what it means to act ethically.